edcasillas/gamemaker-common-utils/docs/modules/dev-menu.md

 is open.
 Set `block_game_instances: false` only when the consumer implements its own complete input and simulation blocking policy.

+In-game notification instances remain active while the menu is open so exceptions caught by menu callbacks can still appear above the overlay.
+Callbacks invoked by the menu are exception-isolated: failures are reported through Logging instead of escaping the menu Step event.

 ## Items And Standard Pages

 - `gmcu_dev_menu_action`